Organisation domain settings

 What to expect on this screen

-Each organisation can store one Pages subdomain here.
-If your deployment already uses a shared custom domain, this area may appear as a read-only custom-domain state instead of an editable subdomain form.
+Each organisation can store one OmniLab Pages subdomain here.
+If your setup already uses a shared custom domain, this area shows that domain in read-only form instead of an editable subdomain field.

 What you can manage here